-The thyroid gland is a small butterfly-shaped gland located at the front of the neck below your Adam’s apple.
-It produces tetraiodothyronine (T4) and triiodothyronine (T3), two hormones which control how your cells use energy.
-The process by which cells use energy is called metabolism.
+Hyperthyroidism is a condition of the thyroid.
+The thyroid is a small, butterfly-shaped gland located at the front of your neck.
+It produces tetraiodothyronine (T4) and triiodothyronine (T3), which are two primary hormones that control how your cells use energy.
+Your thyroid gland regulates your metabolism through the release of these hormones.

-- inflammation of the thyroid gland (thyroiditis causes T4 and T3 to leak out of the gland)
+- inflammation of the thyroid (thyroiditis) that causes T4 and T3 to leak out of the gland

 - tumors of the ovaries or testes